Somebody’s Husband, Father, Son, and More-The Dehumanization of Cyclists

 Had that been a small car stopped on the side of the road, would the same people use the same hateful remarks and ask for Hondas to be banned? or “Serves him right, he was in a Jetta”

 This is a tragic crash on many levels.
-While the shoddy reporting and posting of this news article was irresponsible and disrespectful, what is worse, is the hatred and vitriol that came out of peoples mouth/keyboard over the next 48 hours.
+The shoddy reporting, and posting of this news article was irresponsible and disrespectful, what is worse, is the hatred and vitriol that came out of peoples mouth/keyboard over the next 48 hours.

 This is not an isolated case.
+More and more we are seeing what is a growing feeling that cyclists are “less than human.”
+This is demonstrated in the feeling that “They don’t belong on the road.”
 A recent study showed that there is a growing disturbing trend of Dehumanizing cyclists.
-Over half of Non-cyclists view cyclist as “less than fully human” Worryingly, negative attitudes toward cyclists are associated with self-reported aggression and hostility toward them.
+Over half of Non-cyclists view cyclist as “less than fully human.”
+Worryingly, negative attitudes toward cyclists are associated with self-reported aggression and hostility toward them.
 When we dehumanize someone, it reduces empathy, and puts them in a category of a sub-standard group, one that we feel justified to act aggressively toward, both verbally, and physically, as you will see further down.

 On-road cyclists are often put into this group: they look and act differently to typical ‘humans’, they move in a mechanical way, and their faces are not often seen by motorists, blocking the normal empathy that might humanize them.
 If dehumanization of cyclists is occurring, it allows for the aggression to be easier, and justified by the motorist.